msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_6_memory-and-storage.md

     on the box and other material available at time of purchase that the storage medium has to be purchased separately.

-If device implementations use a protion of the non-removable storage to satisfy the above requirements, they:
+If device implementations use a portion of the non-removable storage to satisfy the above requirements, they:

 *   SHOULD use the AOSP implementation of the internal application shared